cdleong/cdleong.github.io/_posts/2019-3-1-finding-myself-in-latent-space.md

 <figure>
   <video src="{{ site.baseurl }}/images/finding_myself/11k_iterations_256x256_200ms_MG_4136_spedup.mp4" controls autoplay/>
 </figure>

-(Here's a video of the StyleGAN encoder in action.
+(A video of the StyleGAN encoder in action.
 In this case, within 11,000 iterations, StyleGAN has pretty much nailed my face.)

 ### StyleGANs and Anti-Faces
 Ever since I first came across [StyleGans](https://arxiv.org/abs/1812.04948), Nvidia's hot new image generator tech, I've been overcome with the desire to play around with it.